bigfatpanda-training/pandas-practical-python-primer/README.md

 * Level-5: [Creating Websites](dragon-scrolls/level-5/readme.md)

 ## Where Stuff Is
-* Instructional materials in the `dragon-scrolls` folder, with subfolders for each training level.
+* Instructional materials are in the `dragon-scrolls` folder, with subfolders for each training level.
 Inside each level folder is a `readme.md` file which will contain links to all the other instructions for that level.

 * The code files live in subfolders of `training`.
 Just like inside